bobbylkchao/ChatbotBuilder/readme.md

 You can even create a companion chatbot that is just for you to chat and counsel you.

+## Try it out

+Want to give it a try?

+- Visit [https://www.chatbotbuilder.dev](https://www.chatbotbuilder.dev/) to create and try your own chatbot.
+- Or check out the "Farm Assistant Chatbot" at [https://www.chatbotbuilder.dev/chat/e0426cc7-46e9-48c1-a1dd-374d95751cc0](https://www.chatbotbuilder.dev/chat/e0426cc7-46e9-48c1-a1dd-374d95751cc0).

 ## 📸 Demo

 ### Demo 1